 In 2011, the K-Sea Transportation Partnership Incorporated was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

-In 2019, she was phased out of active service.
-And, was "laid up" at Brownsville, Texas.
+In 2019, the tug was phased out of active service.
+And, was "laid up" at Brownsville, Texas where she was eventually scrapped.

 She was powered by two, twelve cylinder, EMD 12-645-E5 diesel engines.
 Turning two, cast steel, fixed pitch, propellers.
 She is a twin screw tug, rated at 4,300 horsepower.